Night Shift (short story collection): Foreword and introduction

 Night Shift is the first book for which King wrote a foreword.
 The introduction was written by one of King's favorite authors, John D. MacDonald.
 MacDonald writes that "Stephen King is a far, far better writer at thirty than I was at thirty, or at forty.
 I am entitled to hate him a little bit for this."
 He adds, "I will say that I do not give a diddly-whoop what Stephen King chooses as an area in which to write.
 The fact that he presently enjoys writing in the field of spooks and spells and slitherings in the cellar is to me the least interesting fact about the man anyone can relate", predicting that "Stephen King is not going to restrict himself to his present area of intense interest."

 Deluxe edition

-In 2020, a deluxe edition of Night Shift published by Cemetery Dance Publications.
+In 2020, a deluxe edition of Night Shift was published by Cemetery Dance Publications.
 The deluxe edition included two other short stories by King: "The Glass Floor" (1967) and "Weeds" (1976).